PERSONAL ARCHIVE

 I was raised in poverty, on welfare, often sharing cramped apartments with extended family—at one point, nineteen of us under one roof.
 We had little, but we had each other.
 Some of my earliest memories are collecting cans with my grandmother to help the family, repairing discarded toys, and sharing whatever we could.
 One of my clearest memories is repairing a discarded bicycle with my grandfather so all the children could take turns riding it.

-As a teenager, I worked to support my household, turning over every dollar I earned to my mother.
+As a teenager, I began working to support my household, turning over every dollar I earned to my mother.
 I learned early that dignity comes from contribution, not comfort.
 By high school, I refused free lunch out of pride.
-That same drive led me to study real estate on my own, long before I had the means to act.
+That same discipline led me to study real estate independently, long before I had the resources to act.

 The First Life (The Warrior)